 Each student-athlete must wear the proper athletic shoes as mandated by coach to both practices and games.

 Each student-athlete must bring the correct game uniform(s) on game days.
-Failure to do so may result in student-athlete not playing in the game at discretion of coach/AD
+Failure to do so may result in student-athlete not playing in the game at discretion of coach/AD.

-Student-athlete MUST PAY FOR THE REPLACEMENT UNIFORM if uniform is either not returned or returned damaged.
+Student-athlete MUST PAY FOR THE REPLACEMENT UNIFORM if uniform is either not returned or returned da

 Failure to do so will result in ineligibility of student-athlete to participate in any other sport offered by athletic program.